 South Carolina Court Records

-SouthcarolinaCourtrecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
-All searches conducted on SouthcarolinaCourtrecords.us are subject to the Terms of Service and Privacy Notice.
+SouthCarolinaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
+All searches conducted on SouthCarolinaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 How to Fight a Traffic Ticket in South Carolina

-Traffic violators in South Carolina are issued an official notice by law enforcement officers.
+Traffic violators in South Carolina are usually issued an official notice by law enforcement officers.
 This document is known as a traffic ticket.
 South Carolina State Highway Patrol officers monitor road use on state highways and track down traffic offenders, while municipal road networks are under the watch of County Sheriffs’ Departments.

-When an offender receives a traffic ticket, they must accept the ticket and then respond to it.
+When an offender receives a traffic ticket, they are required to accept the ticket and then respond to it.
 The expected response is either ‘guilty’ or ‘not guilty.’
 If the ticket was resolvable by a fine, a ‘not-guilty’ plea would take the case to trial before a judge.
-All traffic tickets except parking violations will show up as a driving conviction on an individual’s criminal record.
+All traffic tickets except parking violations usually show up as a driving conviction on an individual’s criminal record.
 The aftermath of a driving conviction has weightier consequences than the offense may have appeared to have.
 There are specialized local and state traffic courts across counties in the state that handle the record and disposition of traffic-related tickets.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

 Is it Worth it To Fight a Traffic Ticket in South Carolina?